CopernicaMarketingSoftware/Documentation/Publisher/en/restv4/rest-introduction.md

 ```

 Keep in mind that a JWT is valid for 24 hours.
 After this period, you need to send a new request to the authentication URL.
+You can request the token again before 24 hours have elapsed, for instance, every 6 hours.

 ## OAuth Linking